Compliance Review Information

 Brokers that have a valid email address on file with the Commission will initially be contacted by email.
 Brokers without a valid email address will be contact by U.S. Mail.
-Within the first correspondence, the broker will be asked the preferred method of future contact for the remainder of the audit.
+Within the first correspondence, the broker will be asked the preferred method of future contact for the remainder of the compliance review.

 Yes.
 The Compliance Review Questionnaire with transaction log and transaction files requested by the examiner may be sent by email.
 This is the Commission's preferred method.